KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/quirks.md

 ![My-Eyes|690x430](../img/hdr-woes.png)

-Toggle HDR on and off in the Quick Access Menu
+Toggle HDR on and off in the Quick Access Menu.

+Hiwever, you may need to enable "Force Composite" found in the Developer Options, which also has to be enabled in the Steam settings beforehand.

 ## Stuck at the Bazzite logo
 1. Opening a TTY session with an **external physical keyboard** using this **keyboard combination and entering this command**: